spectrum-health-systems/MAWSC/Documentation/Sourcecode/MAWSC.Configuration.md

 *Created at runtime: "arg[2]*<br>
 The (optional) MAWSC Option passed via command line when MAWSC is executed.

+### Notes
+* These settings are stored in the MAWSC configuration file, which is located at ./AppData/Config/mawsc-config.json.
+* If a setting is a *User defined value*, you will need to modify the configuration file prior to executing MAWSC.
+Failure to do so will result in MAWSC not functioning correctly.
+* If a setting has a *Default value*, it is highly recommended that you leave the setting at that value.
+* If a setting is *Created at runtime*, the value in the configuration file will be replaced by a session value when MAWSC is executed.
+* Repository values assume that GitHub is being used for version control.
+Other version control solutions may not work without modifying the sourcecode.

-## ConfigurationSettings.Initialize()
+## `[METHOD]` Initialize()
-Get the MAWSC configuration settings for the session by:
+> Load MAWSC settings from the configuration file.

+### Details
-1. Loading the default settings from the external configuration file
+1. Load the default settings from the external configuration file
-2. Setting a few values at runtime
+2. Set a few session-specific values at runtime

+### Notes
+None.

-## ConfigurationSettings.GetRuntimeValues()
+## `[METHOD]` GetRuntimeValues()
-Get a few session-specific settings.
+> Get a few session-specific settings.

+### Details
+TBD.

+### Notes
 The following values are set at runtime, and are specific to this session:

 ```